truechain/TIPs/tip-1.md

 - Code
 - Payer

 If the transaction to be paid by himself, send the transaction to a node directly, otherwise, send the transaction to the payer by a offchain message.

-The payer will sign the transaction's txHash to confirm the payment and send the transaction to a node.
+The payer signs the transaction with these fields to confirm the payment:
+- AccountNonce
+- GasPrice
+- GasLimit
+- Recipient
+- Value
+- Code
+- Sender
+Then sends the transaction to a node.

 ## Validate